The Production planning -> Workstations page displays a list of all the workstations and their reports.

 - What is a workstation?

-- How to assign default departments to operations or workstations?
+- Assign default departments to operations or workstations.

 There are three key ideas to understanding what a workstation is:

 - A workstation is a place where individual operations are done.
 The workstation could be a machine, a bench, an assembly table, work area, etc. One workstation can only be part of one workstation group.